Coldcard/firmware/docs/security-model.md

 ## SD Card Recovery Mode

-Mk4 bootloader is smart enough to be able to read an SD card.
+Mk4/Q bootloader is smart enough to be able to read an SD card.
 You will only be able to trigger the SD card loading code, if the COLDCARD was powered down during the upgrade process.
-At that point, the intended firmware image has been lost because it it held in PSRAM only during the flash writing process.
+At that point, the intended firmware image has been lost because it it held in PSRAM only, during the flash writing process.
 The bootloader knows main flash (ie. Micropython code) is corrupt because it fails the checksum check (and/or signature check).